DOUBLE Your Impact Before It’s Too Late!

 The trail to Paradise

 My husband and I had been parents for just over a year the first time we hiked to Paradise Falls together.
 Paul had often shared with me his many tales about Paradise, which he recounted with the thrill and bravado that always accompanies adventures told about our younger years.
 Paradise was something of a legend — with its snowmelt waters and epic, jump-worthy cliffs tucked deep in the Sierra Nevada mountains of California.
 I was finally going to experience it with him.
+Little did I know how it would resonate with me later as a way to create intimacy in marriage.

 Years passed.
 Another child came.
 Jobs changed and took us across even more state lines.
 Conflicts arose.
 Seasons of weariness sometimes stole our contentment.
-The busyness and demands of life, parenting and ministry wore us down and encroached on our togetherness.
+The busyness and demands of life, parenting, and ministry wore us down and encroached on our togetherness.
 Even the most mundane routines demanded priority.
 Cultivating intimacy in our marriage was difficult.

 The trail to intimacy in a marriage

-In one of those strange twists of life, seven years after our hike to Paradise Falls, we found ourselves once again living in the Sierra Nevadas and made another trip to Paradise.
-But as we stood at the trailhead, we realized much had changed — in our marriage and in the landscape.
-Downed trees and rutted roads gave the impression that no one had ventured to the falls since the last time we had made the trip.
 We considered turning back, but after several hours of driving to get to the trailhead, we were too invested to abandon our mission.
 We were so determined to make it to the falls that we grabbed some pruning shears from our truck and then started the painstaking hike.
 It might have been easier to blaze a trail through the middle of the Amazon rainforest!
 As we picked our way downhill, creeping grasses obscured the path, overgrown manzanita bushes snagged our arms, and poison oak carpeted sections of the forest floor.
-For hours we chopped, yanked, whacked and snapped our way back to Paradise.
+For hours, we chopped, yanked, whacked, and snapped our way back to Paradise.

 Finally, we rounded the last curve.
 Crystal-clear water still spilled over granite cliffs.
-We sat on the same granite boulders as before, completely exhausted from the effort of our bushwhacking expedition, but intoxicated with the rich scent of earth, the deep blue of the sky, the trilling of chickadees in the willow branches and the warmth of each other’s company.
-After talking, laughing and sweating together for the bulk of a day, it seemed the previous seven years worth of strain, worries, conflict and apathy had been hacked away like the surrounding overgrowth.
+We sat on the same granite boulders as before, completely exhausted from the effort of our bushwhacking expedition but intoxicated with the rich scent of earth, the deep blue of the sky, the trilling of chickadees in the willow branches, and the warmth of each other’s company.
+After talking, laughing, and sweating together for the bulk of a day, it seemed the previous seven years worth of strain, worries, conflict, and apathy had been hacked away like the surrounding overgrowth.
 We could see the near-forgotten trail to intimacy again.
-The bumps, aches and scratches were worth it!
+The bumps, aches, and scratches were worth it!

 How to maintain the trail to intimacy in a marriage